Robustness Measures in Distributionally Robust Optimization: Conclusion

 \section{Conclusion}

-Though formulated as a single-objective worst-case problem, DRO can be understood as a tradeoff between performance and sensitivity.
-Each uncertainty set induces a quantitative robustness measure (worst-case sensitivity), and the worst-case DRO problem maps out a (nearly) Pareto-optimal mean--sensitivity frontier as the size of the uncertainty set is varied.
+Though formulated as a single-objective worst-case problem, DRO can be understood as a tradeoff between performance and robustness.
+The robustness objective (worst-case sensitivity) is determined by the choice of uncertainty set; when we choose an uncertainty set, we select a robustness measure.
+DRO maps out a (nearly) Pareto-optimal performance--robustness frontier as the size of the uncertainty set is varied.

-The multi-objective interpretation of DRO resolves many of the misgivings held by applied researchers on the use of worst-case models to make decisions when there is model uncertainty: That it is too conservative, with no systematic approach for selecting the family or size of the uncertainty set, or clear insight on why the resulting decision is even ``robust" (particularly when different uncertainty sets give contradicting recommendations).
+This interpretation of DRO resolves many of the misgivings about the use of worst-case models when there is model uncertainty: That it is too conservative with no systematic approach for selecting the family or size of the uncertainty set or clear insight on why the resulting decision is even ``robust" (particularly when different uncertainty sets give contradicting recommendations).

-This reframing lets us choose uncertainty sets that target ``large sensitivities" in the cost distribution, and its size from the underlying mean--sensitivity frontier.
-It shows that DRO is not inherently ``conservative" but a computationally tractable tool for mapping out the performance--robustness tradeoff.
+Worst-case sensitivity quantifies errors in the nominal model that have large sensitivities and the uncertainty sets that reduce these sensitivities most effectively.
+The size of the uncertainty set can be determined from the underlying performance--robustness frontier.
+It shows that DRO as a framework is not inherently ``conservative" but a computationally tractable tool for mapping out the performance--robustness tradeoff.
 Under standard assumptions, worst-case sensitivity is a generalized measure of deviation.
 Intuitively, the expected cost under the nominal distribution can be sensitive to changes in the probability assigned to extreme values so a cost distribution with a large spread is not robust.

-We derive sensitivity measures for a collection of commonly used uncertainty sets, for risk-measures, and for Bayesian (mixture) models.
-For the Bayesian model, worst-case sensitivity can be decomposed into posterior and likelihood sensitivity.
-The contrast across sensitivity measures explains why DRO solutions with different uncertainty sets can be so different.
+We derive sensitivity measures for expected cost and for a risk measure for a collection of commonly used uncertainty sets.
+This makes explicit the robustness measure that is controlled for each choice of uncertainty set.
+The performance--sensitivity frontier identifies {\it conservative problem instances}, ones where the price of robustness is high.
+In such cases, ``hedging instruments" that directly target sensitivity reduction can be used to reduce the price of robustness and improve the tradeoff.